 - Stay off social media.
 If you need to pursue an Uber or Lyft accident case, social media is your enemy.
 It is easy for your posts to be used against you.

 - Contact an Uber and Lyft accident lawyer in Las Vegas.
-A lawyer from Sam & Ash, LLP can help you handle all aspects of your Uber or Lyft accident claim.
+A lawyer from Sam & Ash Injury Law can help you handle all aspects of your Uber or Lyft accident claim.
 We understand the law and know how to fight for the compensation you deserve.

 How Long Do I Have To File an Uber or Lyft Accident Claim?

 If you’re injured in an Uber or Lyft accident, you likely have two years from the accident’s date to file a claim.
 The exact deadline depends on the specific facts of your Lyft or Uber accident case.
-Speak with a Lyft and Uber car accident attorney in Nevada as soon as possible.
-A lawyer from Sam & Ash, LLP can help you understand exactly how much time you have.
+Speak with a car accident attorney in Las Vegas as soon as possible.
+A skilled lawyer from Sam & Ash Injury Law can help you understand exactly how much time you have.

-If you were hurt in a rideshare accident, talk to a car accident attorney as soon as possible.
+If you were hurt in a rideshare accident, talk to a Uber and Lyft accident attorney in Las Vegas as soon as possible.
 The sooner you get in touch, the sooner an attorney can start protecting critical evidence and building your case.
-At Sam & Ash, LLP, we’re here 24/7 to answer your questions and do What’s Right for you.
+At Sam & Ash Injury Law, we’re here 24/7 to answer your questions and do What’s Right for you.